Graduate Tuition and Financial Assistance

 In addition, the department assists students applying for external fellowships, and on average, each year some students are supported in this manner.
 U.S. Citizens may also be eligible for student loans and campus employment.
 Please contact the Financial Aid Office for further information.

-The Art History Department at Binghamton University is pleased to offer the Dissertation Award for Primary Source and Field Research in Art History.
+The Art History Department at Binghamton University is pleased to offer the Barbara Abou-El-Haj Graduate Research Award.
 This award is designed to give graduate students in art history the opportunity to conduct research on their dissertation projects in archives, libraries, museums, and field sites around the world.
 The award recognizes that promising research projects often require travel and work with original sources (such as records, documents, manuscripts, or visual material), artworks (such as artifacts in situ or museum objects), or built environments.

-Applicants must be enrolled in the PhD program in the history and theory of art and architecture at Binghamton University and must be ABD at the time of application.
+Applicants must be enrolled in the PhD program in the history and theory of art and architecture at Binghamton University and must be ABD at the time of dispersal of the award, which must occur before the end of the following academic year.
 Applicants should submit a research statement (3 to 4 pages in length) that details the archives, libraries, museums, and/or field sites to be visited and the budget required for the research trip.
 The maximum award will be $4000.
 Applications will be solicited in March of every year.